Navid200/xDrip/docs/Restart-G6-sensor.md

 **Your readings will be significantly high in error after warm-up after a restart.**  If you ignore this and take insulin to lower your readings, you will cause hypoglycemia.
 Similarly, if you have a closed loop system and do not open the loop while readings are wrong, the loop will inject insulin, to correct the erroneous High, and cause hypoglycemia.
 **Please read the entire page and follow the required calibration steps.**

 If the transmitter firmware version, shown on the xDrip G5/G6/G7 status page, is 1.6.5.25 or prior to that, you can use preemptive restart.
-Then, you will not need to restart.
-Preemptive restart will automatically restart the sensor and you will not need to restart manually.
+Then, you will not need to restart.  xDrip preemptive restart will automatically restart the sensor and you will not need to restart manually.
+Otherwise, you need to follow the instructions on this page to restart whether you use xDrip or another app or even the Dexcom receiver.

 Ensure [settings](./G6-Recommended-Settings.md) are correct first.
 If your sensor has unexpectedly stopped, restarting will not resolve the underlying problem.
 You should resolve any connectivity issues first and verify that you have [proper connectivity](./Proper-connectivity.md).
 You don't need to restart before the sensor stops on day 10.
 You can, but, you don't have to.